yuqiii-wang/KnowledgeNotes/languages/java/containers.md

 ### HashMap, HashTable and ConcurrentHashMap

-HashMap is non-synchronized and not thread-safe, can’t be shared between many threads without proper mutex, whereas Hashtable is synchronized, thread-safe and can be shared with many threads.
+HashMap is non-synchronized and not thread-safe, can't be shared between many threads without proper mutex, whereas Hashtable is synchronized, thread-safe and can be shared with many threads.

-HashMap allows one null key and multiple null values whereas Hashtable doesn’t allow any null key or value.
+HashMap allows one null key and multiple null values whereas Hashtable doesn't allow any null key or value.

 HashMap is generally preferred over HashTable if thread synchronization is not needed.